UrbanCompass/bazel/site/designs/_posts/2016-02-16-cpp-autoconf.md

 -v`](http://stackoverflow.com/questions/11946294/dump-include-paths-from-g)
      to list the built-in include directories.
-To address the issue 5, we can add the list of paths to dependencies to the [crosstool rule in the BUILD file](https://github.com/bazelbuild/bazel/wiki/Building-with-a-custom-toolchain).
+To address the issue 5, we can add the list of paths to dependencies to the [crosstool rule in the UCBUILD file](https://github.com/bazelbuild/bazel/wiki/Building-with-a-custom-toolchain).

 ## Writing the cpp package